 Where to Stay in Hawaii

 1. Waikiki, Oahu

 Everyone has heard of the famous Waikiki Beach, and for good reason.
-The beach, located on Oahu’s south shore, was once the site where Hawaiian royals would surf and relax and has transformed into the ultimate tropical getaway.
+The beach, located on Oahu’s south shore, was once where Hawaiian royals would surf and relax, but it has transformed into the ultimate tropical getaway.
 Waikiki Beach is the best place to stay in Hawaii if you’re a first-timer or just looking for the ultimate convenience.

-The Honolulu neighborhood is filled with some of the best restaurants and best hotels in Hawaii.
-In Waikiki, you’ll be surrounded by gorgeous beaches, swaying palm trees, and high-end shopping while being in close proximity to some of Oahu’s top attractions, including Diamond Head, Pearl Harbor, and Makapu’u Lighthouse Trail.
+The Honolulu neighborhood has some of Hawaii’s best restaurants and hotels.
+In Waikiki, you’ll be surrounded by gorgeous beaches, swaying palm trees, and high-end shopping while near some of Oahu’s top attractions, including Diamond Head, Pearl Harbor, and Makapu’u Lighthouse Trail.

 If you’re traveling with kids, they’ll love to visit the Honolulu Zoo and Waikiki Aquarium, both located in Waikiki near Kapiolani Park.
 Staying in Waikiki allows you to choose if you want to have a completely relaxing beach vacation or if you want to adventure throughout Oahu island.

-If you plan to rent a car, there are several car rental companies that have offices in Waikiki if you’d rather not deal with it upon arrival at the Honolulu International Airport.
+If you plan to rent a car, several car rental companies have offices in Waikiki if you’d rather not deal with it upon arrival at the Honolulu International Airport.

 While the whole island of Oahu is easily accessible from Waikiki, here is a list of my top picks of things to do in and around Waikiki: